The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 Is working from home a new concept?

-In the 18th century, the first two dedicated office buildings in the UK were constructed.
+In the 18th century, the first two dedicated office buildings in England were constructed.

 The first of these was the Old Admiralty Office, now known as the Ripley Building after its architect Thomas Ripley.
 It was built in 1726, predominantly for the Royal Navy, and is now occupied by the Department for International Development.

 The Old Admiralty Office.
 Source: British History Online